garrettbrownsroofing/fleettracker/PWA_SETUP.md

 ## 🎯 Benefits for Your Fleet Tracker

 1. **Native App Experience** - Users get an app-like experience without app stores
-2. **Offline Access** - App works even without internet connection
+2. **Network-Dependent Operations** - Ensures all submissions are properly saved to server
 3. **Home Screen Access** - Quick access from phone home screen
 4. **Auto-Updates** - Updates automatically when you deploy changes
+5. **Data Integrity** - Prevents data loss by requiring internet connection for submissions
-5. **No App Store Approval** - Deploy instantly without waiting for approval
+6. **No App Store Approval** - Deploy instantly without waiting for approval

 ## 🔄 Next Steps

 1. **Test the PWA**: Visit your app on mobile and try installing it
 2. **Customize Icons**: Replace the generated SVG icons with your actual logo
 3. **Add Screenshots**: Add actual screenshots to the manifest for better app store listings
-4. **Test Offline**: Try using the app without internet to test offline functionality
+4. **Test Network Dependencies**: Try submitting forms offline to verify network requirement

 ## 🐛 Troubleshooting